 Many parents with 30% or less custody complain that their time with the child or children is insufficient to develop truly close bonds.
 They may not feel as though they are a full parent, especially when they are given the non-custodial parent tag.

-In contrast, more even custody schedules, such as 60/40 or 50/50, are usually referred to as joint physical custody or shared care.
+In contrast, more even visitation schedules, such as 60/40 or 50/50, are usually referred to as joint physical custody or shared care.
 The two parents have equal or reasonably equal amounts of time when they are responsible for the care of the child or children.

 More than “Every Other Weekend”